joelouthan/joelouthan/README.md

 \- Samuel Rutherford
 <br>
 <br>
 Hello!
 My name is Joseph L. Louthan, and I am trying to waste all of my time with God.
 Sarah's husband and my three children's papa.
 Lexington, KY.
-Covenent member, bible study teacher, and elder candidate at [Reforming Truth Church](https://reformingtruth.church/).
+Covenant member, bible study teacher, and elder candidate at [Reforming Truth Church](https://reformingtruth.church/).
 Once evangelical, now Reformed Baptist--[Second London Baptist Confessional](https://theologic.us/confession-1689/).

 Theologicus is my personal confession of faith--[devotional and expository thoughts](https://theologic.us)--on the Triune God and his great gospel.
 God's gospel is this: I have mightily sinned against the Holy God.
 Yet, this same God, in his tenderest mercies, sent his only begotten Son, Jesus Christ, to live as I should have, died in my place for my sins, paying the penalty I deserved, and rose again on the third day, conquering sin and death.
 I was once dead in my sins, but because of the same Spirit who raised Jesus from the dead dwells in me, I am fully alive in Christ.